ballerina-guides/integration-tutorials/transform-message-formats/README.md

 }
 ```

-2. Transform the request data into a form that is similar to the following.
+2. Transform the request payload to the following form.

 ```json
 {